maldoinc/wireup/docs/pages/testing.md

 !!! tip
-    If you're using an integration to get the container instance you can use the `wireup.get_container(app)` method.
-    This will return the container associated with your application.
+    If you're using an integration to get the container instance you can use the `wireup.integration.xxx.get_container` method.
+This returns the container associated with your application.

 ### Examples